Chillsmeit/FirefoxSmoothScroll/README.md

 # Linux & imwheel

 imwheel let's you change your scrolling speed in Linux, it's usually needed in Gnome.
-I made a copy of the Snappier profile to be used alongside imwheel in speed 2.
-(It's slightly faster than the default profile)
+Tried to replicate the Snappier profile to be used alongside imwheel in speed 2.

 # Further Tweaks